 Easy Paleo Coconut Flour Pie Crust with a Keto Option

-Bake on the center rack of the preheated oven for 12 to 15 minutes, just until the crust begins to show a little color.
+Bake on the center rack of the preheated oven for 12 to 15 minutes, just until the sides of the crust are slightly golden brown.

 Remove the gluten free pie crust from the oven and allow it to cool before proceeding with the rest of your pie recipe.